-Controlling corrosion and bio-corrosion is critical to increase workers safety and environmental protection.
-In aqueous environments, iron materials are corroded not only by purely chemical or electrochemical reactions, but also by microorganisms and their by-products, including enzymes, exopolymers, organic and inorganic acids as well as volatile compounds such as hydrogen sulfide.
+In aqueous environments, iron materials are corroded not only by purely chemical or electrochemical reactions, but also by microorganisms and their by-products – including enzymes, exopolymers, organic and inorganic acids – as well as volatile compounds such as hydrogen sulfide.
 This is often referred to as microbiologically induced corrosion.

-Biocides are commonly used to combat microbiologically induced corrosion, which can weaken equipment and create safety and environmental hazards.
-It has been suggested that 50% of corrosion failures in pipelines are of this type.
+Controlling corrosion and bio-corrosion is critical to increase workers safety and protect the environment.
+Biocides are commonly used to combat microbiologically induced corrosion when microbiologically influenced corrosion is, by far, the most severe and threatening form of corrosion to HVAC piping and fire protection systems.
 Similarly, bacterial activity – mainly sulfate-reducing bacteria (SRB) – is known to be responsible for more than 75% of the corrosion in productive oil wells and more than 50% of the failures of underground pipelines and cables.